tylerwongj/speech-transcriber/README.md

 - Restart Terminal after granting permissions

 **Auto-Start Not Working**
-- Verify the script is executable: `chmod +x start-on-login.sh`
+- Verify the script is executable: `chmod +x add-this-script-to-login-items.sh`
-- Test the script manually: `./start-on-login.sh`
+- Test the script manually: `./add-this-script-to-login-items.sh`
 - Check Login Items in System Preferences → Users & Groups
 - Make sure the full path to the script is correct in Login Items